-The trust's Allergies Policy will be implemented consistently to ensure the safety of those with allergies.
+The Trust's Allergies Policy will be implemented consistently to ensure the safety of those with allergies.

 Parents will be required to provide the school with up-to-date information relating to their children's allergies, as well as the necessary action to be taken in the event of an allergic reaction, such as any medication required.
 Staff will also be required to provide the headteacher with a list of their allergies.
+Information regarding pupils' and staff members' allergies will be collated and stored securely.

 Information regarding pupils' and staff members' allergies are shared with the catering team to ensure all meals prepared on-site are safe.
+The headteacher and catering team will ensure that all pre-packed foods for direct sale (PPDS) made on the school site meet the requirements of Natasha's Law, i.e. the product displays the name of the food and a full, up-to-date ingredients list with allergens emphasised, e.g. in bold, italics or a different colour.
 The catering team will also work with any external catering providers to ensure all requirements are met and that PPDS is labelled in line with Natasha's Law.